bowlofstew/bowlofstew.github.io/pages/2_about.md

 ## About

-I am a senior software engineer at Uptake Technologies.
-They specialize in providing solutions for very complex problems involving massive amounts of data from the internet of things (IoT).
-Previously, I worked at a company that specialized in price monitoring of products on the internet and before that, some high-frequency trading firms.
+I am a senior staff software engineer at [Mozilla](https://www.mozilla.org/en-US/).

 My interests are varying: